stcucufa/frownland/README.md

 primitives and modifiers, that can be extended to provide a practical toolkit for the application developer.

+The timing and synchronization model is derived from SMIL.

 ## A simple example

 As an introduction to the model and its API, consider the following snippet of code (this example is